Property law expert, Caroline Entwistle, explains why chancel repair liability remains a potentially expensive problem for many homeowners.

 How did this liability arise?

-Centuries ago, repairs to the chancel were the responsibility of the rector, to be paid for from his tithes; a local tax attaching to land and payable annually to him.
+Centuries ago, repairs to the chancel were the responsibility of the rector of the parish, to be paid for from his tithes; a local tax attaching to land and payable annually to him.
 Monasteries often acquired this land and with it the responsibility for chancel repairs.
-Following the dissolution of the monasteries by Henry VIII, most of their land was sold, but any liability for chancel repair remained attached to it.
+Following the dissolution of the monasteries by Henry VIII, most of their land was sold or given away, but any liability for chancel repair remained attached to it.
 Even today, homes built on this land can be liable.

 Liability is ‘joint and several’.
 This means that any one of the affected landowners is responsible for the full amount of the repairs, which might run to tens or even hundreds of thousands of pounds.